imzqqq/chat/website/spec/content/client-server-api/modules/third_party_invites.md

 Upon receipt of an `/invite`, the server is expected to look up the third party identifier with the provided identity server.
-If the lookup yields a result for a Chat User ID then the normal invite process can be initiated.
+If the lookup yields a result for a Matrix User ID then the normal invite process can be initiated.
 This process ends up looking like this:

 ```